dreamportdev/Osdev-Notes/03_Memory_Management/05_Heap_Allocation.md

 * `void *alloc(size_t size);` To request memory of size bytes.
 * `void free(void *ptr);` To free previously allocated memory.

 In user space these are the well known `malloc()/free()` functions.
-However the kernel will also need it's own heap (we dont want to put data where user programs can access it!).
+However the kernel will also need it's own heap (we don't want to put data where user programs can access it!).
 The kernel heap usually exposes functions called `kmalloc()/kfree()`.
 Functionally these heaps can be the same.

 So let's get started with describing the allocation algorithm.